 “I have a very needy cat…” I really should have reheased these answers.

 A creeping dread worked its way across my scalp, and I was selected.
-Where were the warm handshakes?
+I was told this would be not just a duty but an honor.
+But where were the warm handshakes?
 The hugs, and hearty congratulations?
-There was no crown, and no bouquet.
-Only a juror number and a trial date bestowed, along with instructions to return, on penalty of penalty.
+There was only a juror number and a trial date bestowed, along with instructions to return, on penalty of penalty.

 For the next four weeks of what would have been my life, two of probably the most annoying lawyers on the face of the Earth haggled over… fees.
 Lawyers, trained in mediation, suing each other because they couldn’t settle on a fee... from each other.

-I don’t hate lawyers, universally.
+I don’t universally hate lawyers.
 Some of my best friends are lawyers.
 But there are some I would gladly drop-kick into hell.
-I’d start with the defendant in this case, who demanded a jury trial because any judge would have ruled against him, probably by the middle of his opening statement.
-Acting as his own attorney, he bluffed, blustered, and emoted, contradicting himself so many times I would have laughed aloud, but for that harpy eagle of a wife sitting next to him.
+I’d start with the defendant in this case, who demanded a jury trial because any judge would have ruled against him.
+Acting as his own attorney, he bluffed, blustered, and emoted comically.
+I would have laughed aloud, but for the harpy eagle of a wife sitting next to him.
 She scanned the jury box so intently I thought she'd swoop down and eat any juror showing inappropriate behavior, or favoritism toward the plaintiff.
 Or, she might just tear out some entrails for fun.

-As you might surmise, I began rooting for the Plaintiff.
-An actor/lawyer who doodled little robots and flowers on his time sheets (Plaintiff’s Evidence 26), he somehow managed to sit in the same office for 20 years with the lawyer he was then suing.
+By now you have probably guessed I began rooting for the Plaintiff.
+An actor/lawyer who doodled little robots and flowers on his time sheets (Plaintiff’s Evidence 26), he somehow managed to sit in the same office for 20 years with the lawyer he then sued.
 If we jurors were allowed to question the players in this absurd melodrama, my first for RoboDoodle, Esq. would have been, “Were you in a coma during any or all of your partnership with this man?”
 And my follow-up: “What the hell were you thinking?”
 I guess, as in a marriage, things started off swimmingly enough.
 Then one stops doing enough chores or socializing at parties to satisfy the other.
 In any case, the partnership devolved into nasty, sad pot shots during the trial, like, “Well, the Plaintiff’s son died during the period in question, but the boy lived with his mother in another state, and he didn’t really grieve much anyway.
 Besides, I lost 40 pounds fighting the case from the stress.”
-Though I am not a law-school graduate—still, the Pound of Flesh argument is not one I would have chosen to use.
+Though I am not a law-school graduate—still, the Pound of Flesh argument is not one I would have chosen to use, here.
 And not to put too fine a point on it: 40 pounds off the one lawyer was likely beneficial to his health.
 This point was not argued.
 Terrible lawyers, I tell you.

 During one of his turns, the Plaintiff (with his own lawyer) posited, “I guess you’ve heard the old adage that a lawyer who defends himself has an ass for a client.”
 The Defendant could only reply, “It’s ‘fool,’ not ‘ass’!”

 Wow, you got him there!
 I tried my best to induce a heart attack to get off the case.
-Apparently, you can't will yourself into spontaneous human combustion, either.
+Apparently, one can't will oneself into spontaneous human combustion, either.
 I began to gnaw at my leg.

-At the end of the courtroom misery, we deliberated for entirely too long, and decided to give the Plaintiff $60,000, which was, I’m sure, appealed.
+The courtroom misery finally came to an end, and we deliberated for entirely too long to decide the Plaintiff deserved $60,000, which was, I’m sure, appealed.
 We, The Jury learned after the case that Defendant had tried to settle for $40K when Plaintiff demanded $80K.
 How long did it take you to average $40K and $80K?
 Well, the answer took an entire month of my life.
-So, I sued the lawyers for mental health grievance and four weeks' loss of liberty.
+So, I sued the lawyers for emotional distress and four weeks' loss of liberty.
 Still waiting for my court date.

 With my usefulness as a juror thus firmly established in the eyes of the New York court system, I began to receive summonses at an alarming rate.
 They poured into my mailbox with the enthusiasm of credit card offers.
 I had to flee the state to avoid civic servitude.
 But it did not end there.